tillitis/tillitis-key1/doc/threat_model/threat_model.md

 withstand SW based attacks.
 Over time, the TKey Device should be able to make evil maid attacks take long enough time to make in infeasible to perform without the user discovering the missing device.

-#### In scope

-- SW attacks from the client against the firmware in the FPGA as well as the FPGA design itself via USB.

-- Timing attacks on the firmware and the FPGA design.

-#### Out of scope

-- All physical and electrical attacks applied to the board, including:

-  - Reading out of the UDS from the external flash chip.
-A bitstream on flash is not used in production, only development.
-  - Triggering of the FPGA warm boot functionality.
-It should be hard to successfully perform against the TKey, but the attack is not yet fully mitigated.

-  - Triggering firmware update of the CH552 MCU, using the port knocking mechanism.

-- Glitching attacks including:

-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
-  - Disturbance of the TRNG entropy generation

-- EM leakage.

-- Attacks on the TKey device apps.

-- Leakage and glitching attacks including:
-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU
-  - EM leakage